Skip to Content

 You can walk in only 50 meters (164 ft) and see the worms but for a better look wade through the water to the second part of the cave.
 Here, you can see thousands!
 You’ll need a torch to visit the caves and be aware that the second part of the cave is covered in 3-inch deep water.

-This day trip is a long one and involves 458 kilometers of driving (around 6 hours) total.
+This day trip is a long one and involves 458 kilometers of driving (around 6 hours) in total.
 I would only recommend doing this if you can’t spend more time in Northland.
 It would also make a great weekend trip leaving on a Saturday morning and returning Sunday afternoon!

 11. Auckland Maori Tour